Sage-Bionetworks/schematic/README.md

 *Note*: Paths can be specified relative to the `config.yml` file or as absolute paths.

+6. Login to Synapse by using the command line
+On the CLI in your virtual environment, run the following command:
+`synapse login -u <synapse username> -p <synapse password> --rememberMe`

+Please make sure that you run the command before running `schematic init` below

-6. Obtain Google credential Files
+7. Obtain Google credential Files

 To obtain ``credentials.json`` and ``token.pickle``, please run: